benhar-dev/prompt-convert-list-to-powershell-array-of-filenames/README.md

-# Chat GPT prompt to create an array in Powershell containing filenames based on a list.
+# ChatGPT prompt to create an array in Powershell containing filenames based on a list.

 ## Prompt
 >Can you provide me with a PowerShell array called $newFileNames containing the updated file names with .mp4 extension and spaces for the following list